+NEW YORK — Calorie disclosures on menus are affecting New York City restaurant-goers’ choices and which restaurants they choose to visit, a new study shows.
 Technomic, a Chicago-based market research firm, has found that 86% of New York City restaurant-goers were surprised by the calorie count information listed on menus or menu boards, with 90% claiming the calorie count for items was higher than they expected.
 As a result, 82% said calorie disclosure is affecting what they order, and 60% ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been granted free access to SN we ask that you register now.
 We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.